-Riverside College of Health Careers has an annual enrollment of over 500 students, employs over 70 Administrative and support staff and faculty, and invites hundreds of guests each year to come on campus for activities and events.
-The College campus is located in midtown Newport News, Virginia, on the Riverside Education Campus.
-The College has no residential housing for students or athletics programs.
+Riverside College of Health Sciences has an annual enrollment of over 500 students, employs over 75 Administrative and support staff and faculty, and invites hundreds of guests each year to come on campus for activities and events.
+The College campus is in midtown Newport News, Virginia, on the Riverside Education Campus.
+The College has no residential housing for students or athletic programs.